Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Hyperparameter estimation

 \subsection{A quasi-likelihood interpretation}

-As the working log-likelihood comes from the ${\tt CEF}(\widetilde{\theta}_{t|t-1},h_t,\psi_t)$, under weak regularity conditions, it will also be a quasi-likelihood --- so long as the predictive mean is modeled correctly.
-This property does not depend upon the particular features of $\widetilde{\theta}_{t|t-1}$.
+As the working log-likelihood comes from the ${\tt CEF}(\widetilde{\theta}_{t|t-1},h_t,\psi_t)$, under weak regularity conditions, it will also be a quasi-likelihood, so long as the predictive mean is modeled correctly.
+This property does not depend on the particular features of $\widetilde{\theta}_{t|t-1}$.
 We demonstrate this for the canonical exponential family time series case.
-It then applies as a special case to when $\widetilde{\theta}_{t|t-1}$ is formed from the weighted predictor.
+It applies when $\widetilde{\theta}_{t|t-1}$ is formed from the weighted predictor.

 Now make some assumptions about the data.

 \begin{assumption} Under the data, assume that: